Research table: Blood estrogen levels and breast cancer risk

 Breast cancer risk after menopause

-Studies show higher blood levels of the estrogen called estradiol increase the risk of breast cancer in postmenopausal women.
+Studies show higher blood levels of the estrogen called estradiol is linked to an increased risk of breast cancer in postmenopausal women.

 Menopausal hormone therapy

-The studies below excluded women who were taking menopausal hormone therapy (MHT) at the time of blood collection.
-MHT is also called postmenopausal hormone therapy and hormone replacement therapy (HRT).
+The studies below excluded women taking menopausal hormone therapy (MHT) at the time of blood collection.
+MHT is FDA-approved for the short-term relief of menopausal symptoms.
+MHT is also called postmenopausal hormone therapy or hormone replacement therapy (HRT).

-Certain MHT may mask the full effect natural blood estrogen levels have on breast cancer risk.
-By looking only at women who don’t take (or who have never taken) MHT, researchers may see more clearly how blood estrogen levels affect breast cancer risk.
+Women who use MHT have an increased risk of breast cancer.
+This increased breast cancer risk related to MHT may make it difficult to see a link between natural blood estrogen levels and breast cancer risk in study data.
+By looking only at women who don’t take (or who have never taken) MHT, researchers may see more clearly how blood estrogen levels are related to breast cancer risk.

 Breast cancer risk before menopause

-A pooled analysis of data from 7 studies found higher blood estrogen levels increased breast cancer risk in premenopausal women .
+A pooled analysis of data from 7 studies found higher blood estrogen levels is linked to an increased risk of breast cancer in premenopausal women .

 Learn more about blood estrogen levels and breast cancer risk.